 - Keep in mind that in eleventh-grade students who will be taking the SAT/ACT may be applying for testing accommodations.
 Evaluations will need to have been carried out within three years of testing

 - In tenth grade, students can take the PSAT10 in the spring or the Pre-ACT in the summer.
 Tenth graders should be engaged in several extracurricular activities over the course of the year and may consider applying to a summer program that enriches their extracurricular or academic interests.

 - By eleventh grade, students should be thoroughly engaged in the process, utilizing online resources to develop a list of schools, moving into leadership roles, begin completing the Common Application, and seek out internship or work opportunities.

 - Students will take the PSAT in October and will prepare throughout the year for the spring SAT or ACT

 - Students will request letters of recommendation from their teachers

 - Visit college campuses during breaks and attend local fairs

-- Ms. Gell will guide students through finalizing their college lists through one-on-one meetings and family conferences focused on the application and financial aid process so students can narrow their choices and begin to finalize their plans beyond IDEAL.
+- The counselor will guide students through finalizing their college lists through one-on-one meetings and family conferences focused on the application and financial aid process so students can narrow their choices and begin to finalize their plans beyond IDEAL.